 CIPS offers a number of procurement and supply qualifications that can get you on the right path to excel in your career and develop your skills in minimising risks.
 These include:

-If a professional qualification or training is not for you, you can learn about procurement and supply through the CIPS Knowledge hub which provides best practice insights, guidance and tools, or Supply Management magazine for insights delivered to your mailbox.
+If a professional qualification or training is not for you, you can learn about procurement and supply through the CIPS Knowledge hub which provides best practice insights, guidance and tools.

-If you would like to start or progress your career in procurement and supply, search for your next job with Supply Management Jobs now.
+If you would like to start or progress your career in procurement and supply, search for your next job with CIPS Procurement & Supply Jobs now.